 The reasons for these fees are that crypto ATM operators have to maintain a dedicated compliance officer, draft a series of internal KYC policies, train internal staff in matters of compliance, and adhere to a series of robust KYC requirements.
-These are significant regulatory burdens that make it difficult to run a crypto business and that’s not even going into the standard costs of running a company.
+These are significant regulatory burdens that make it challenging to run a crypto business, and that’s not even going into the standard costs of running a company.

 Why Are Bitcoin Fees So High?

 The cryptocurrency industry is not as well established compared to the traditional banking sector and is underregulated.
-There is nothing stopping regulators from drafting new laws which put crypto businesses, out of business.
+There is nothing stopping regulators from drafting new laws which put crypto businesses out of business.
 We saw this in 2018 in Europe with the launch of AML5.
-European Bitcoin ATM operators were unable to comply with the increasing level of KYC compliance and there were mass closures.
+European Bitcoin ATM operators were unable to comply with the increasing level of KYC compliance, and there were mass closures.

-What You Will Pay At A Bitcoin ATM
+What You Will Pay at Bitcoin ATMs

 If you went to a Bitcoin ATM to purchase $500 of BTC, you might be charged a 10% fee of $50.
 You may also pay less than this, with better operators charging a constant rate in the 7% - 8% region.
-This tends to be the average.
+This tends to be the standard practice.
 This cost is to cover the ATM operator for business expenses.
 The network fee will typically only be $3 - $6, though this can vary.

-There are nearly 30,000 Bitcoin ATMs globally and most of these are concentrated in the USA.
+There are nearly 30,000 Bitcoin ATMs globally, and most of these are concentrated in the USA.

 At the same time, it should be kept in mind that network disruptions could occur even within the Bitcoin blockchain.
 This would push up fees and slow down speeds due to network congestion.
 Bitcoin ATM operators will need to charge more to offset this potential risk.